 Injury to the chest, a growth spurt, and bad posture can irritate or pinch the nerves of the chest wall.
 Consequently, one feels intense pain while breathing, chest pain on the left side, etc. Although the symptoms like a heart attack sometimes, they heal on their own.
 This is a harmless condition common among older children and young adults.

 Sometimes, pain under your left breast signifies inflammation of the cartilage that connects your ribs to the breast bone.
 There is no identifiable cause, but rib cage injury, heavy lifting, infection, and arthritis are tied to this condition as possible culprits.

 You might feel pain in the middle of your chest or under your left breast if your heart does not receive sufficient oxygen-rich blood refers to angina which is different from heart attack.
 The discomfort might spread to your shoulders, arms, neck, and jaw.

 You can bruise or crack the left side of your rib and chest due to a blow to the chest.
 As a result, severe complications on the left side might occur.
 For instance, the edges of a broken rib can poke your liver or spleen.
 Therefore, you will feel tenderness and pain during deep breathing and twisting.

 Other reasons are also responsible for the pain under your breast, including inflammation in the pancreas, gastritis, heartburn, hiatal hernia, injured spleen, etc.

 What to do?

 Pain under the left breast can indicate multiple problems.
 Therefore, it is better to notice the symptoms and visit your doctor for a check-up.
 Octagos Health brings you this post.
-We offer event monitoring software solutions for cardiac patients and providers.
-Dial (281) 769-8733 to ask us for a demonstration or any other concerns you have.
+We offer event monitoring software solutions for remote cardiac patients and providers.
+Dial (281) 769-8733 to ask us for a demonstration or any other concerns you may have.